guebe/ACSC2024/FPFC/README.md

 Seeing this code I thought the intersection between the line segment and the input vector just determines the next starting point.

 The following input was crafted manually by going into the direction of the origin and calculating the vectors with a calculator.
-At that time I thought I will reach origin evntually by just going into the right direction.
+At that time I thought I will reach origin eventually by just going into the right direction.

 I used gdb to make sure my assumptions where right.
 The breakpoint was set to an address where the current position was updated.
 The 'x' command displays the memory address of the global variable that holds this position.
 0x555555559018 is the address of the global variable: